Ekitji/siem/README.md

 - Trigger
 - Executed command

+`What Microsoft should do is to add the <SecurityDescriptor> element to the event code 4698.
+When exporting a scheduled task manually gives you the SecurityDescriptor value in the exported XML but not in the event code itself.`

 ## Prerequisites
 Well configured SYSMON config to catch events that are of interest, like event.code 1, 7, 11.
  - https://github.com/SwiftOnSecurity/sysmon-config